apache/aurora/docs/configuration-tutorial.md

 How to write Aurora configuration files, including feature descriptions and best practices.
-When writing a configuration file, make use of `aurora inspect`.
-It takes the same job key and configuration file arguments as `aurora create` or `aurora update`.
+When writing a configuration file, make use of `aurora job inspect`.
+It takes the same job key and configuration file arguments as `aurora job create` or `aurora job update`.
 It first ensures the configuration parses, then outputs it in human-readable form.

 You should read this after going through the general [Aurora Tutorial](tutorial.md).